-Since our founding in 1982, the Charlotte Folk Society has introduced thousands of folks, both young and old, to the roots and branches of the many traditional folkways of the Carolina Piedmont: from dance to craft to storytelling – and most especially – the music.
-The heartbeat of the Charlotte Folk Society is our monthly public Gatherings held without fail for a remarkable, consistent 30 plus years – more than 371 consecutive months – of gathering together in the community to hear, share, play and keep the music alive.
+Since our founding in 1982, the Charlotte Folk Society has introduced thousands of folks, both young and old, to the roots and branches of the many traditional folkways of the Carolina Piedmont: from dance to craft to storytelling and most especially the music.
+The heartbeat of the Charlotte Folk Society is our monthly public Gatherings held without fail for a remarkable, consistent 40 plus years of gathering together in the community to hear, share, play and keep the music alive.

 Over the decades, performers have included both legendary culture-bearers and talented, young musicians taking old traditions in new directions.
 Gathering concerts feature food trucks, fellowship, jamming, and a song circle: time for folks to get to know each other, learn and share and build community.

-This year’s Gatherings line-up, both virtual and live shows are made possible in part by a major gift from two CFS members who wish to remain anonymous, and by the generous contributions of our members at the Sponsor, Patron, and Founder’s Circle giving levels.
-Thank you for your generous financial support of the Charlotte Folk Society’s mission to promote the ongoing enjoyment and preservation of traditional and contemporary folk music, dance, crafts, and lore in the Carolinas Piedmont.
+This years Gatherings line-up are made possible in part by gifts from generous contributions of our members.
+Thank you for your generous financial support of the Charlotte Folk Societys mission to promote the ongoing enjoyment and preservation of traditional and contemporary folk music, dance, crafts, and lore in the Carolinas Piedmont.